openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   **Cold checks**: sample units that are randomly selected from the data produced by interpreters.
 The decisions made by the interpreters are reviewed by the coordinator or group of interpreters meeting together.
 If the error by the interpreter reflects a systematic error in their interpretation, it is discussed directly with the interpreter and the affected sample units are corrected.

-    Review the table below that was a result of a cold check you conducted on the plots analyzed by the interpreters.
+    Review the table below that was a result of a cold check you conducted on the plots analysed by the interpreters.

     .. note::